Today's Interbank rates -

 but for the moment EUR/GBP is targeting a test of the 0.8330 December low,

-• Demand for home loans is expected to fall in the coming
+and downside risks for sterling seem greater in cable. - Demand for home loans is expected to fall in the coming

 months as the mortgage market continues to stagnate.
 Lenders believe that